natyusha/ShokoRelay.bundle/README.md

 - Uses Shoko's v3 API for fetching metadata
 - Series and movies will list the studio
 - Episodes and movies will list the writer and director
-- Will apply ratings like 'TV-14' or 'TV-Y' to series, episode and movie entries (if the corresponding AniDB tags are present)
+- Will apply content ratings like "TV-14", 'TV-Y' etc. (if the corresponding AniDB tags are present)
 - Allows the user to configure the language for the series title (if they want a different language than in Shoko)
 - Allows the user to configure an additional 'Alt Title' language for the series title (which will be searchable in Plex)
 - Allows the user to configure what language they want for episode titles
 - Will use TheTVDB descriptions and episode titles if AniDB is missing that information
 - Will replace ambiguous AniDB episode titles with the series title plus a suffix for the type of episode
+- Removes the original tag hiding options and replaces them with a tag weight system similar to what HAMA uses
+- Automatically ignores all tags from Shoko's [TagBlacklistAniDBHelpers](https://github.com/ShokoAnime/ShokoServer/blob/d7c7f6ecdd883c714b15dbef385e19428c8d29cf/Shoko.Server/Utilities/TagFilter.cs#L37C44-L37C68) list
 - Allows movies and series to be in the same library at once
 - Allows multi season shows matched on TheTVDB to be merged into a single entry
 - Support for Credits / Parodies / Trailers and Other types of special files